laurartucker/coding-challenge/README.md

 NOTE: All references to https:// have to be converted to http:// to avoid CORS issues.
 This doesn't affect results as most sites support both.

 For the URL supplied, the UI9000 fetches the full DOM and parses out images and links.

+### Progress Counter
+When analyzing a url, UI9000 needs to fetch all image files, and for larger sites or slower connections, this can take a little time.

 ### Image Parsing
 For images, from those referenced in the DOM, UI9000 first fetches the image to get filesize, then groups images by file type.
 For each group, the image type and the sum of all group file sizes is shown.